RSE-Sheffield/RSEAdmin/docs/projects/index.rst

 Adding a New Project
 ~~~~~~~~~~~~~~~~~~~~

 A new project can be created by selecting **Admin->New Project** from the main menu.
-You will then need to choose between a *Service* or *DirectlyIncurred* project type.
+You will then need to choose between a *Service* or *Directly Incurred* project type.

 An internal project represents a project which does not generate income but represents a specific commitment of time.
 E.g. A contribution in kind (from a core budget) of RSE time to support a research grant, development or delivery of teaching or another FATPOU activity.
 The *internal* option allows either directly incurred or service projects to be marked as internal.